BogdanAlinTudorache/RaspberryPiHandbook/README.md

 ***

 This repository is mainly intented to minimalisticaly track the steps for installing Ubuntu on a Raspberry Pi 4 with overclocking the CPU and software fine tuning.
+I strongly advise to also check the Wiki.